rgeraldes24/solc/docs/installing-hyperion.rst

      if you want to be sure whether you are downloading a wasm or an asm.js binary.
    - Use ``list.json`` instead of ``list.js`` and ``list.txt``.
 The JSON list format contains all the information from the old ones and more.
-   - Use https://binaries.soliditylang.org instead of https://solc-bin.ethereum.org.
+   - Use https://binaries.soliditylang.org instead of https://hypc-bin.ethereum.org.
 To keep things
-     simple we moved almost everything related to the compiler under the new ``soliditylang.org`` domain and this applies to ``solc-bin`` too.
+     simple we moved almost everything related to the compiler under the new ``soliditylang.org`` domain and this applies to ``hypc-bin`` too.
 While the new domain is recommended, the old one is still fully supported and guaranteed to point at the same location.

 .. warning::

-    The binaries are also available at https://ethereum.github.io/solc-bin/ but this page stopped being updated just after the release of version 0.7.2, will not receive any new releases or nightly builds for any platform and does not serve the new directory structure, including non-emscripten builds.
+    The binaries are also available at https://ethereum.github.io/hypc-bin/ but this page stopped being updated just after the release of version 0.7.2, will not receive any new releases or nightly builds for any platform and does not serve the new directory structure, including non-emscripten builds.